radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ### Importing Templates

 ## Managing Schemas
 Each data source can be associated with one or more schema files.
 The first schema file extracted for a data source is considered the default one.
 For LDAP data sources, the default schema is automatically extracted when the data source is defined.
+For JDBC-accessible and SCIMv2 accessible data sources, you must manually extract the schema so you can selectively choose the objects that are required for creating identity views.
+For custom data sources, you must manually create the schema in RadiantOne.

 For details, see [Managing Schemas](/schemas.md).